Monthly newsletter Weekly news roundup Breaking news notification

 Type: Article • Region: Australia/World •Level: Basic

-icon Improving business continuity testing and exercising
+Improving business continuity testing and exercising

 Three surveys published recently seem to show that testing and exercising of business continuity and disaster recovery plans and strategies is generally a weak area.
 Continuity Central asked various business continuity experts why this should be the case and what organizations can do to improve in this area.